How to Protect Your Business from Hackers

 If you’d like to learn more about the dangers cyber-attacks can pose to small businesses, read our article here.

 There are several important steps that a small business can take to avoid hackers targeting it.

 Don’t Rely on Big Multinational Services.

-When many powerful companies use the same security service, sophisticated hackers start to target that service.
+When many powerful companies use the same security service, sophisticated hackers target that service.
 Small businesses become swept up in the crosshairs.
 The simplest answer is to find security solutions from reputable smaller companies.
 These smaller companies are better than relying on the same system used by everyone else.